Road Travel America

 We have since driven the trail several times, from north to south, and south to north, stopping many times along the way to shop, dine or have photo ops.
 Traffic is never a problem, and it is a peaceful drive through rugged New Mexico countryside.

 Tourists encounter several interesting small towns and communities along the way, filled with shops and dining opportunities.
-Begining our trip in Santa Fe on Cerillos Road, and heading south, the trail travels through Los Cerrillos, Madrid, Golden, and San Antonito and ends near Tijeras.
+Begining our trip in Santa Fe on Cerrillos Road, and heading south, the trail travels through Los Cerrillos, Madrid, Golden, and San Antonito and ends near Tijeras.

 Spend a day, or more, and enjoy and explore the Turquoise Trail in 2024!